What you should know about Your HVAC and Your Health

 If your HVAC system isn’t the correct size for the square footage of your home, then it creates a humidity imbalance.
 If you find that your house feels cool but a little sticky, then your HVAC system is too big for your home size.
 If you find your HVAC system running too often, then your HVAC system is too small for the size of your home.

 When you have too much humidity in your home, bacteria can grow more easily and when you breathe in bacteria it can cause health issues.
 If you don’t have enough moisture in your home, your sinuses can get too dry and you can develop sinus infections or bloody noses.

 The expert technicians at Five Star Charleston can determine if your HVAC system is the correct size for your home.

-Other Health Issues and How Your HVAC System Can Help
+3. Are you experiencing Other Health Issues and Wonder how Updating Your HVAC System Could help?

 If you are dealing with illnesses that are heat or cold-related, keeping your home at a comfortable temperature can help ease the symptoms of temperature-related health issues, such as heat stroke or fever.
 Young children and the elderly are most at risk for these health issues, so it is important to maintain a consistent temperature during each season of the year.